coccobas/DocuConversionNotion/source/howtos/px4_simulation.rst

 Set the PX4 parameters for precland

+  set PLD_GSC_BYPASS to 1
-  set LTEST_CAM_MODE to Fixed
+     bypass the global position lock check set LTEST_CAM_MODE to Fixed
      because there is no gimbal attach with the camera in the simulation model yet, will be improved later set RTL_PLD_MD to Conditional precision landing (3) need to use conditional precision landing mode to trigger our precision landing in Return mode

 8. Setup different world mode
 -----------------------------